Pritjam/pARMesan/docs/interrupts.md

 ## Interrupts

 The pARMesan ISA supports interrupts and exceptions.
 Internally, both are handled the same way.
-Semantically, the difference is that exceptions are triggered internally, such as from a processor error state or undefined instruction, while interrupts are triggered externally, from the processor interrupt pin.
+Semantically, the difference is that exceptions are triggered internally, such as from a processor error state or undefined instruction, while interrupts are triggered externally, from a processor interrupt pin.
 Additionally, interrupts can be triggered by the `INT` instruction.

 ### Interrupt Vector Table